nnikitingeorgijlvovic/test/README.md

-# Personal Portfolio App - olicoding
+# Personal Portfolio App

+Welcome to my portfolio!
+I am a new developer undergoing a year-long bootcamp where I'll graduate as a Full Stack Developer in March 2023.
+I am actively looking for an interesting entry opportunity, if you'd like to connect I provide all my social links in my portfolio app for you.

 live link: https://react-portfolio-alpha-six.vercel.app/

 <a href="https://react-portfolio-alpha-six.vercel.app/"><img width="507" alt="personal-portfolio-olicoding" src="https://user-images.githubusercontent.com/92989835/204264116-f7efcf32-8c90-464e-9e0e-8a2fa8c43d2f.png"></a>

 ## Description

-I've asked Dall-E the AI image generator, to help me create a warm welcome image for my portfolio visitors, and I hope you like what it did!
-I am a new developer undergoing a year-long bootcamp where I'll graduate as a Full Stack Developer in March 2023.
-I am actively looking for an interesting entry opportunity, if you'd like to connect I provide all my social links in my portfolio app for you.
+In my portfolio, you'll find a collection of projects I've worked on, as well as information about my skills and experience.
+There are not many projects yet, but they are coming.
+The app is built using React and Sass, and is optimized for both desktop and mobile devices.
+It is also accessible, with keyboard navigation and ARIA attributes for users with disabilities.

 ---